Market Analysts see Emerson Electric Co. [EMR] gaining to $100. Time to buy?

 Emerson Electric Co.
-[NYSE: EMR] loss -0.69% on the last trading session, reaching $90.58 price per share at the time.
+[NYSE: EMR] price surged by 0.58 percent to reach at $0.53.
 The company report on January 25, 2022 that Emerson’s Sensi™ Touch Smart Thermostat Wins AHRI 2021 Integrated Home Competition.

 Award-winning smart thermostat provides sustainable solution to help save costs, energy use.